espinielli/svg-flowline/README.md

 # SVG flowline

-A helper function for drawing flow lines (half-barbed arrows) with SVG.
+A helper function for drawing flow lines (half-barbed arrows) with SVG (or Canvas).
 The lines look like in this visualization:
 <img src="flowlines.png" style="width:250px">

+## Example